Cornerstone College of Virginia

 4. The Holy Spirit is the third person of the Godhead and equal with the Father and the Son in every divine perfection.
 He convicts of sin regenerate, enlightens, endues for service, comforts, and guides believers (John 14:16-18, John 14:26).

-10. “Born again” Christians live a life dictated by the Holy Spirit (Gal 5:16-25; Col 2:6) and yielded to God (Rom 6:13).
-All Christians are called to share their faith with others by word and deed.
+11. “Born again” Christians live a life dictated by the Holy Spirit (Galatians 5:16-25; Colossians 2:6) and yield to God (Romans 6:13).
+All Christians are called to share their faith with others by word and deed (Matthew 28:16-20).